moonwhaler/comfyui-seedvr2-tilingupscaler/README.md

 ### Prerequisites

 - ComfyUI installed and working
-- SeedVR2 models and nodes installed in ComfyUI
+- SeedVR2 models and nodes from https://github.com/numz/ComfyUI-SeedVR2_VideoUpscaler installed in ComfyUI

 ### Install the Node